High-Grade Glioma (HGG) – Brief Information

 In the large paediatric treatment centres, diagnostics and therapy of almost all children and adolescents with high-grade glioma (HGG) are performed according to standardised treatment plans (protocols), which aim at continuously increasing the probability of survival for these patients.
 Treatment as per these protocols is usually done within the framework of controlled, multicentre “therapy optimising trials”.
 The treatment concepts of such trials are continuously being optimised based on the latest medical knowledge and the experience with former protocols.

-In Germany (with international participation), the following therapy optimising trials or treatment recommendations, respectively, are currently active for patients with malignant glioma, pontine glioma or with gliomatosis cerebri:
+In Germany (with international participation), the following registries and treatment recommendations are currently active for patients with malignant glioma, pontine glioma or with gliomatosis cerebri:

-• Trial HIT-HGG-REZ-Immunovac: Since February 2018, patients with relapsed high-grade glioma can be recruited to the trial HIT-HGG-REZ-Immunovac.
-This study investigates whether giving a vaccine after relapse surgery improves patient survival (immunotherapy).
-The trial is currently active in one German treatment centre (University Children's Hospitals in Würzburg) with Prof. Dr. med.
+• Trial HIT-HGG-REZ-Immunovac: From February 2018 to the end of July 2024, patients with relapsed high-grade glioma were allowed to be recruited to the clinical trial HIT-HGG-REZ-Immunovac.
+The study investigated whether giving a vaccine after relapse surgery can improve patient survival (immunotherapy).
+The trial was open only in one German treatment centre (University Children's Hospital Würzburg) with Prof. Dr. med.
 Matthias Eyrich (Universitätsklinik Würzburg) as the principal investigator.
+Please note: The follow-up phase of the study has been completed; the study results are currently being analysed.

 Prognosis